iot2tangle/Keepy/README.md

 mysql -u root -p < keepy.sql
 ```

-Config the Database information
+From the Keepy directory, config the database information (by default it uses root)

 ```
 nano database-config.js
 ```

-Run Keepy with ENV variables
+From the Keepy directory, run npm install and then run Keepy with ENV variables

 ```
-GATEWAY_URL=http://95.216.203.91:8080/sensor_data node index.js
+npm install # installs the dependencies from npm GATEWAY_URL=http://95.216.203.91:8080/sensor_data node index.js

 ```